 Cultures and countries across the world use and appreciate the coconut tree.
-Because of its nutritional and therapeutic values, it's referred to as "Kalpavriksha" (the all giving tree) in India.
-As the name implies, the coconut palm is extremely versatile and used in many capacities.
-Everything from the coconut water, to the leaves, to the kernel hull have characteristics that are beneficial to human health.
-Coconut oil, specifically, has become quite popular for cooking and even other uses.
-Let’s take a look at a few facts about coconut oil that you may not know.
+Because of its nutritional and therapeutic values, it's referred to as "Kalpavriksha" (the all-giving tree) in India.
+As the name implies, the coconut palm is exceptionally versatile and used in many capacities.
+Everything from the coconut water to the leaves to the kernel hull supports human health.
+Coconut oil, specifically, has become quite popular.

-I’ve heard reports from people who are confused when they spot coconut oil at the grocery store, read the nutritional label, and see the high saturated fat content.
-"What gives?" they ask, “I thought this stuff was healthy?"
+Many people are confused when they see coconut oil at the grocery store, read the nutritional label, and notice the high saturated fat content.
+"What gives?" they think, "I thought this stuff was healthy?"
 Well, it is.

-Unfortunately, the fat in coconut has been the subject of debate and misinformation.
-Although we're told that saturated fat, across the board, is bad, the saturated fats in coconut oil are medium chain fatty acids – these are different than saturated fat from animal sources – and do not degrade within the body.
-In fact, the human body uses them directly as energy and coconut oil consumption has even been associated with beneficial lipid profiles.
+Unfortunately, the fat in coconut has been the subject of misinformation.
+Although we're told that saturated fat, across the board, is bad, the saturated fats in coconut oil are medium-chain fatty acids.
+They're different than saturated fat from animal sources and do not degrade within the body.
+In fact, the human body uses them directly as energy.
+Coconut oil consumption is even associated with normal lipid levels.[2, 3]

-Coconut oil is used in a staggering amount of shampoos, conditioners, and hair care products.
-The reason for its inclusion is quite simple.
+A staggering amount of shampoos, conditioners, and hair care products contain coconut oil.
+The reason is quite simple.
 With its low molecular weight and straight linear chain, coconut oil can effectively penetrate the hair shaft to reduce protein loss, leaving it nourished and healthy.

 3. And, It's Great for Skin

-Coconut oil is also very moisturizing and beneficial for the skin.
-In many cultures, it's used as a remedy for a great many skin conditions.
+Coconut oil can moisturize the skin.
+In many cultures, it's used as a remedy for skin conditions.
 The reason?
-It’s chemical structure.
-The short-chain and saturated fatty acids, which prevent it from oxidizing and becoming rancid, are nourishing to the skin and have even been found to encourage wound healing.
+Its chemical structure.
+The fatty acids are nourishing to the skin and even encourage wound healing.

 4. Useful Against Harmful Organisms

-Perhaps one of the most astounding facts about coconut oil is how potent it is against harmful organisms.
+Perhaps one of the most amazing things about coconut oil is how potent it is against harmful organisms.

-- Randomized and controlled research in 2010 found that a coconut oil and anise spray was effective against head lice.
+- Randomized and controlled research in 2010 reported that a coconut oil and anise spray helped get rid of head lice.

 5. Can Replace Milk in Ice Cream

-Everyone loves ice cream but not everyone is keen on the milk fat used to produce it.
+Everyone loves ice cream, but not everyone is keen on the milk fat used to make it.
 What's the alternative?
 Bland, fat-free ice cream?
 Maybe not.
 It seems that virgin coconut oil may be an acceptable replacement for milk fat in ice cream.
 Those who have tried it claim that the ice cream has a pleasant coconut flavor and an excellent appearance, texture, and aroma.
-(If you've happened to try it, please leave a comment below and let us know the brand and what you thought.)

 6. Massage Oil for Newborns

-Did you know that giving oil massages to newborns has been found to improve thermoregulation and encourage healthy weight gain?
-A 2005 study evaluated the effect of coconut oil on the growth of newborns in India.
-Starting on the second day of their lives, an oil massage was given four times a day by a trained person until the baby was discharged, and then by the mother until the baby was 31 days old.
+Did you know that giving massages to newborns has been found to improve thermoregulation and encourage healthy weight gain?
+A 2005 study evaluated the effect of coconut oil on the growth of newborns.
+Starting on the second day of their lives, an oil massage was given four times a day by a trained person until the baby was discharged.
+The mothers then continued until their baby was 31 days old.
 The results?
-Coconut oil massage significantly increased weight gain and growth.
+Those babies experienced healthy weight gain and growth.

-It might be premature to call coconut oil an antidote for poisoning but a 2005 incident in Iran certainly suggests it may have something to offer.
-Hospital officials there reported of a young man who had attempted suicide by ingesting the pesticide aluminium phosphide.
-Upon admittance to the hospital, he was experiencing severe indications of toxicity and given several counteractive substances, including charcoal, sodium bicarbonate, magnesium sulphate, and coconut oil.
+It might be premature to call coconut oil an antidote for poisoning, but a 2005 incident in Iran certainly suggests that it may have something to offer.
+Hospital officials there reported of a young man who had ingested a pesticide.
+Upon admittance to the hospital, he experienced severe indications of toxicity and given several counteractive substances, including charcoal, sodium bicarbonate, magnesium sulfate, and coconut oil.
 The result?
-He survived, and coconut oil, while probably not deserving of all the credit, was labeled as an important part of the protocol.
+He survived, and the coconut oil was described as an important part of the protocol.

-Do you know a coconut oil factoid that we missed?
-Or do you just have great things to say about coconut oil... or even constructive criticism?
+Coconut oil is both healthy and interesting.
+Do you know a fact about it that we missed?
+Or do you just have great things to say about coconut oil?
 Please leave a comment below and join the discussion!